arabcoders/watchstate/README.md

 ## Updates

+### 2024-08-18

+We have started migrating the old events system to a new one, so far we have migrated the `progress` and `requests` to it.
+As such, The old tasks `state:progress` and `state:requests` are now gone.
+To control if you want to enable the watch progress, there is new environment variable `WS_SYNC_PROGRESS` which you can set to `true` to enable the watch progress.
+It's disabled by default.

+We will continue to migrate the rest of the events to the new system, and we will keep you updated.

 ### 2024-08-10

 I have recently added new experimental feature, to play your content directly from the WebUI.
 This feature is still in